cea-hpc/modules/doc/source/modulefile.rst

  :mfcmd:`setenv` becomes :mfcmd:`unsetenv`.
 If the environment *variable* had been defined it will be overwritten while loading the *modulefile*.
 A subsequent :subcmd:`unload` will unset the environment *variable* - the previous value cannot be restored!
-(Unless you handle it explicitly ... see below.)
+(Unless you handle it explicitly or if you use the :mfcmd:`pushenv` modulefile command instead of :mfcmd:`setenv`)

  When the ``--set-if-undef`` option is set, environment variable is defined when *modulefile* is loaded only if not yet defined.